DKIM

 5. Wait for DNS propagation, then check the exact selector again.

-6. After the DNS check passes, send a real test email and confirm the message headers show DKIM pass with a `d=` domain that aligns with the From domain.
+6. After the DNS check passes, send a real test email and confirm that the message headers show DKIM pass with a `d=` domain that aligns with the From domain.

 ### Empty DKIM Key